 After the images have been synched, you can download the photos on your device and delete them from the folder.
 This will delete the images from the cloud, but the version saved on your device will remain.

 Remember that the pictures in the photo stream won’t be there after 30 days, so if you don’t want to lose them, you should save them on your Mac.

 Why won’t my photos import from an iPhone to a Mac?

 If you’re struggling to transfer a photo from an iPhone to a Mac, try the following:

 - Ensure that you use the same Apple ID on all of the devices you’re attempting to sync.
 On iOS devices, go to Settings and open your Apple ID to check.
-On MacBooks, go to the Apple menu → System Preferences → iCloud.
-Your Apple ID will be displayed on the left.
+On MacBooks, go to the Apple menu > System Preferences > iCloud/Apple ID.

 How to import photos from iPhone to Mac without iPhoto?

 If for some reason, you want to move a photo to a MacBook without iPhoto, you can try transferring with AirDrop, iCloud, or verified third-party apps.